ASRS 101: Automated Storage and Retrieval Systems

-Automated Storage and Retrieval Systems (commonly referred to as ASRS systems) are most commonly used in manufacturing and distribution facilities.
+Automated Storage and Retrieval Systems (also referred to as ASRS systems) are most commonly used in manufacturing and distribution facilities.
 They typically replace large areas of shelving to save floor space, improve safety and increase productivity.
 With varying technologies and applications, it can be a bit overwhelming researching ASRS systems for the first time.
 Have no fear.
-We've put together a one-stop "Intro to Automated Storage and Retrieval Systems" for you complete with defintion, technology differences, primary benefits, common applications and signs it's time to start considering ASRS.
+We've put together a one-stop "Intro to Automated Storage and Retrieval Systems" for you complete with definition, technology differences, primary benefits, common applications and signs it's time to start considering ASRS.
 Class is in session!

 Automated Storage and Retrieval Systems are just that – automated systems that efficiently and securely store items in a compact footprint.
 They also allow users to easily and quickly retrieve items when needed.
 Several companies manufacture a wide variety of self-contained, goods-to-person, automated storage and retrieval systems (ASRS).
 The technologies handle different volumes, types and velocities of non-palletized inventory at variable speeds to accommodate varying throughput demands.
 When considering the options, keep in mind both the storage density your facility needs as well as your throughput goals.

-Types of Automated Storage and Retrieval Systems
+Automated Storage and Retrieval System Technologies

 Vertical Lift Modules (VLMs)